 “Humrobcooperation” is a Marie Curie IOF project (grant agreement nº PIOF-CT-622764) funded by the European Union (FP7-PEOPLE-2013-IOF).

 Aymerich-Franch, L., Petit, D., Ganesh, G., & Kheddar, A. (2017).
 Non-human looking robot arms produce illusion of embodiment.
-International Journal of Social Robotics, in press.
+International Journal of Social Robotics.

 Aymerich-Franch, L. (2017).
 Mediated embodiment in new communication technologies.
 In: Khosrow-Pour, M. [ed.].
 Encyclopedia of Information Science and Technology, 4th Edition.
 Hershey, PA: IGI Global.